raghavendrabadveeeti/richtexteditor/README.md

 # JdaRichTextEditor
-Parent uses a @ViewChild to get reference to the child component
+Parent Listens to Child Event

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.